info340b-wi20/project-saashamoruw/README.md

 # Project Hub
 By: Saasha Mor and Rajoshi Chakravarty
-This repository contains code for an interactive web app, created for the _Client-Side Web Development_ course at the UW iSchool the published site can be viewed at [](https://project-hub-2020.firebaseapp.com/)
+This repository contains code for an interactive web app, created for the _Client-Side Web Development_ course at the UW iSchool the published Firebase site can be viewed [https://project-hub-2020.firebaseapp.com/](here)

 ## Overview
 There are a lot of great projects produced by people.
 Project Hub is a one-stop-shop to show case any projects you worked on whether it was for a class, capstone, a hackathon or even a passion project.
 Your project can be anything from Software Development and Data Science to Graphic Design and UI/UX Design!